Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Related Work

 \textbf{Evolution of representations through LLM layers.} Recent studies have begun mapping how LLM hidden representations evolve with depth, revealing structured processing phases. \cite{cheng2025emergencehighdimensionalabstractionphase, cheng2024evidencefmrisupportstwophase, cheng2023bridginginformationtheoreticgeometriccompression} identify a pronounced intermediate-layer ``abstraction phase'' in which hidden states predict brain responses to language stimuli, showing that LLMs compress inputs into low-dimensional manifolds early in processing.
 Layer-wise analysis has also been applied to tasks such as ciphers~\citep{fang2025iclciphersquantifyinglearning}, long-context failures~\citep{lu2024insightsllmlongcontextfailures}, and multilingual representations~\citep{bafna2025translationbarrierhypothesismultilingual,muller2021alignpredictunderstandingcrosslingual,wendler2024llamasworkenglishlatent,schut2025multilingualllmsthinkenglish} in LLMs.
 We leverage these intermediate representations to determine when to safely make a prediction on a task.

 \textbf{Distribution-free risk control (DFRC).} Risk control is a statistical framework for controlling various measures of risk in machine learning systems.
-Given a trained model, a finite set of calibration data, and a loss function reflecting the chosen measure of safety, DFRC bounds the expected loss, i.e., \emph{risk}, as a function of some low-dimensional parameter $\lambda$ \citep{conformalriskcontrol, upperconfidencebound}.
+Given a trained model, a finite set of calibration data, and a loss function reflecting the chosen measure of safety, DFRC bounds the expected loss, i.e., \emph{risk}, as a function of some low-dimensional parameter $\lambda$ \citep{angelopoulos2022conformal, upperconfidencebound}.
 Among existing frameworks, Learn Then Test (LTT) \citep{ltt} is widely used, as it is the only method that provides guarantees without requiring monotonicity of the loss or risk.
 However, LTT assumes the loss is bounded within $[0,1]$, which can be restrictive in certain scenarios (see \S\ref{sec:risk-transform} for a discussion on the implications of bounded loss in the ICL setting and our approach to addressing this limitation).
 Notable examples of using risk control in the context of LLMs include controlling performance degradation due to accelerated inference \citep{calm, fastyetsafe} and mitigating prompt-induced variability \citep{promptriskcontrol}.
 In contrast, our work is the first to leverage risk control for managing the impact of harmful demonstrations on the downstream performance of LLMs.

 \textbf{Early Exiting.} Early exiting in deep neural networks enhances computational efficiency by terminating inference at intermediate layers for simpler inputs, thereby reducing resource consumption with minimal performance degradation \citep{teerapittayanon2016branchynet}.
-While early exiting has been widely adopted to accelerate inference \citep{huang2017multi, zhou2020bert, elbayad2020depthadaptivetransformer, han2021dynamic, calm}, our work introduces a novel application of early exit architectures: mitigating the influence of incorrect demonstrations in in-context learning.
+While early exiting has been widely adopted to accelerate inference \citep{huang2017multi, zhou2020bert, elbayad2020depthadaptivetransformer, han2021dynamic, calm, fastyetsafe}, our work introduces a novel application of early exit architectures: mitigating the influence of harmful context provided to a language model.
 Although the use of early exiting to prevent ICL overthinking has also been discussed in \cite{halawi2024overthinkingtruth}, their approach relies on static layer pruning.
 In contrast, our method employs dynamic, per-sample early exiting based on confidence thresholding, which enables us to make robust guarantees for safety via risk control.